blacklightpy/vaultofknowledge/Free Radio Firmware.md

 ## 5G
 - 5G NR - 5G New Radio (5G)
   - Analogous to E-UTRA in 5G is the NG-RA (Next Generation Radio Access), and NG-RA along with the user equipment (UE) and the Node B (the base station, anologous to eNB in LTE, called the Next Generation Node B, gNodeB or gNB) forms the NG-RAN (Next Generation Radio Access Network).
+  - In addition, 5G also has ng-eNB (Next Generation Evolved Node B) which allows LTE devices to connect to the 5G network, using LTE radio.
 - WiMAX Release 3 - Worldwide Interoperability for Microwave Access Release 3, interoperable with 5G NR alongside LTE-TDD as introduced in WiMAX Release 2+ (5G)
 - 5G Advanced (5.5G)
 - NB-IoT - Narrow Band IoT (5.5G)